-- 25. Repack wheel bearings. - 26.
-Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue. - Note: Granular fertilizer can cake onto components clean well. - Wash the outside. - Wash around the hopper. - Leave the belt running while washing inside the tube and around the belt.
+- 25. Repack wheel bearings.

+- 26. Wash the entire machine thoroughly using a water hose or pressure washer to remove all dirt, mud, debris or residue.

+- Wash the outside.

+- Wash around the hopper.

+- Leave the belt running while washing inside the tube and around the belt.